 Prepaid Phone Plans: The Basics

-Prepaid phone plans, also known as pay-as-you-go plans, are a popular choice for individuals who want flexibility and control over their cellphone usage.
+Prepaid phone plans, also known as pay-as-you-go plans, are a popular choice for people who want flexibility and control over their phone usage.
 With a prepaid plan, you pay for your services upfront, typically on a monthly basis.
-Here are the key aspects of prepaid phone plans:
+Here are the basics:

 1. No Long-Term Commitment